darrenjkt/SEE-MTDA/README.md

 # SEE-MTDA

-#### TODO: write docs for using docker, download links for datasets/ckpt and all.
-Maybe have a ckpt folder for model zoo and instance seg at SEE-MTDA/trained_models

 Code release for the paper **See Eye to Eye: A Lidar-Agnostic 3D Detection Framework for Unsupervised Multi-Target Domain Adaptation**

 ![pipeline](./docs/pipeline.png)